giovanniboscu/continuous-section-field/docs/aes/draft-eg.md

 ## Abstract

-**Purpose** – This paper introduces Continuous Section Field (CSF), a representation in which the longitudinal geometric and material description of a structural member is defined as a continuous field before being reduced to local or discrete descriptions.
+**Purpose** – This paper introduces Continuous Section Field (CSF), an axially parametrized representation of a structural member whose evaluations provide local cross-sectional data before any station-wise or solver-specific discretization is chosen.

 **Design/methodology/approach** – The member is represented through a field $S(z)$ whose value at each axial coordinate is an ordered collection of region triples $(\Omega_i(z), w_i(z), k_i(z))$.
 The spatial regions are induced by boundary-vertex correspondences, while $w_i(z)$ and $k_i(z)$ define axial/bending and shear/torsion participation fields.
 The formulation is assessed through a closed-form stacked-section example and a tapered-tower application case.

-**Findings** – The stacked-section example shows that the continuous combination of sectional geometry variation and material-participation variation produces coupled sectional effects that are not captured as independent scalar trends.
+**Findings** – The stacked-section example shows that the continuous combination of geometry variation and material-participation variation produces coupled effects that are not captured as independent scalar trends.
 In particular, a scalar quantity such as total weighted area can remain constant while centroid location and bending inertia vary because the internal distribution of geometry and participation changes along $z$.
-In the tapered-tower case, the reference sectional distribution is recovered by evaluating the same field at the required stations, rather than by redefining the model for each discretization.
-The response convergence study further shows that localized stiffness reductions require adequate axial sampling, while the continuous field remains independent of the chosen discretization.
+In the tapered-tower case, the reference distribution is recovered by evaluating the same field at the required stations, rather than by redefining the model for each discretization.
+The response convergence study further shows that localized stiffness reductions require adequate axial sampling, while the field remains independent of the chosen discretization.

-**Originality** – The originality of the work lies in reversing the usual order of representation: CSF defines the continuous sectional field first and treats local or discretized descriptions as evaluations of that field.
+**Originality** – The originality of the work lies in reversing the usual order of representation: CSF keeps the member definition at the field level and derives local or discretized descriptions from it.
 This provides a compact mathematical and computational representation for longitudinal models with independently prescribed spatial regions and participation fields.

+**Keywords:** continuous section field; continuous field representation; longitudinal coordinate; material participation fields; independent geometry and participation; functional modelling

 **Keywords:** continuous section field; continuous field representation; longitudinal coordinate; material participation fields; independent geometry and participation; functional modelling